timescale/docs/mst/about-mst.md

 automatically schedules a new replacement node to be created when this happens.

 <highlight type="note">
-In case of database failover, the Service URL of your service remains the same, only the IP address changes to point at the new master node.
+In case of database failover, the service URL of your service remains the same, only the IP address changes to point at the new master node.
 </highlight>